 What is Street Story?

-Street Story is a community engagement tool where individuals can anonymously report collisions, near-misses and general safety issues.
-Community organizations and agencies can use the tool for pedestrian and bicycle safety advocacy, outreach, planning and evaluation.
+Street Story is a community engagement tool where individuals can anonymously report collisions, near-misses and places they feel safe or unsafe.
+Organizations can use the tool as qualitative data for transportation safety advocacy, outreach, education, planning and evaluation.

 Street Story is not a substitute for reporting collisions to the police.